 Let’s imagine that you are on board for this experiment.
 Some benefits might be:

 - Increased metabolism

 - lose weight/gain weight (if you workout)

 - Setting a proper rhythm for your digestion

 I feel those benefits, but there is much more that resonates with different people.
 Take those as a general example, but do not get disappointed, if you do not get them.
 It is a serious topic and I am barely scratching the surface here.
-However it is my personal recommendation for anyone who is trying to live healthy.
+However, it is my recommendation for anyone who is trying to live healthily.

 PS: The presence of a light in the fridge during night doesn’t mean that you should use it right then and there 🙂